ente-io/ente/docs/docs/self-hosting/troubleshooting/keyring.md

 ./ente-cli
 ```
-You can also add the above line to your shell's rc file, to not
-having to export it manually every time.
+You can also add the above line to your shell's rc file, to prevent the need to export manually every time.

 Then one of the following: